jmagwili/Arduino-Digital-Alarm-Clock/README.md

 - Set an alarm time and enable/disable the alarm
 - Display the current time on the LCD screen
 - Activate an alarm with sound and visual indication
+- Disable an alarm by placing hand over the ultrasonic sensor

 ## Components Required
 - Arduino board (e.g., Arduino Uno)